Director’s Service Agreement

 We support businesses with our range of legal document templates.
 Once you have bought your director’s service template, do explore our full range of employment and HR contracts.
 Our document templates cover the full range of contracts and agreements that an employer may need.

 The majority of the agreement is very similar to our employment contract with the following additional clauses, so you can also have a look at the guide to our Employment Contract template for the full picture:

-20. Garden Leave – This clause allows the company to send the director home during his notice period.
-This can be useful in order to isolate the employee from the business and in particular any sensitive market information or its customers (to enable other employees to take over the director’s duties and secure the company’s connections with its customers).
+This clause allows the company to send the director home during his notice period.
+This can be useful in order to isolate the employee from the business, any sensitive market information or its customers.
+It might enable other employees to take over the director’s duties and secure the company’s connections with its customers.
 This can be particularly important if the director is leaving to order to join a competitor.

-26. Counterparts – As the agreement is being signed as a deed, so that you can have one print of it signed by the first party and held by the second party, and another print signed by the second party and held by the first party, this clause provides for this to be permitted.
+You are to sign the agreement as a deed.
+This means you can have one print of it signed by the first party and held by the second party.
+Another print will be signed by the second party and held by the first party.